Dust collector: Electrostatic precipitators (ESP)

-Types of precipitators

-There are two main types of precipitators:

-High-voltage, single-stage - Single-stage precipitators combine an ionization and a collection step.
-They are commonly referred to as Cottrell precipitators.

-Low-voltage, two-stage - Two-stage precipitators use a similar principle; however, the ionizing section is followed by collection plates.

-Described below is the high-voltage, single-stage precipitator, which is widely used in minerals processing operations.
-The low-voltage, two-stage precipitator is generally used for filtration in air-conditioning systems.

-Plate precipitators

-The majority of electrostatic precipitators installed are the plate type.
-Particles are collected on flat, parallel surfaces that are 8 to 12 in.
-(20 to 30 cm) apart, with a series of discharge electrodes spaced along the centerline of two adjacent plates.
-The contaminated gases pass through the passage between the plates, and the particles become charged and adhere to the collection plates.
-Collected particles are usually removed by rapping the plates and deposited in bins or hoppers at the base of the precipitator.

-Tubular precipitators

-Tubular precipitators consist of cylindrical collection electrodes with discharge electrodes located on the axis of the cylinder.
-The contaminated gases flow around the discharge electrode and up through the inside of the cylinders.
-The charged particles are collected on the grounded walls of the cylinder.
-The collected dust is removed from the bottom of the cylinder.

-Tubular precipitators are often used for mist or fog collection or for adhesive, sticky, radioactive, or extremely toxic materials.

 Unit collectors

 Unlike central collectors, unit collectors control contamination at its source.
 They are small and self-contained, consisting of a fan and some form of dust collector.
 They are suitable for isolated, portable, or frequently moved dust-producing operations, such as bins and silos or remote belt-conveyor transfer points.
 Advantages of unit collectors include small space requirements, the return of collected dust to main material flow, and low initial cost.
 However, their dust-holding and storage capacities, servicing facilities, and maintenance periods have been sacrificed.

-A number of designs are available, with capacities ranging from 200 to 2,000 ft³/min (90 to 900 L/s).
+A number of designs are available, with capacities ranging from 200 to 2,000 ft3/min (90 to 900 L/s).
 There are two main types of unit collectors: